 A new tool or accessory is always a fun supplement to a handyman’s collection, but sturdy workwear deserves its due as well.
-A good pair of work gloves add the benefit of better grip, safer handling of a number of items in a garage workshop and more.
+A good pair of work gloves add the benefit of better grip, safer handling of a number of items in a garage workshop, and more.

 This is a gift for your more advanced at-home mechanic.
 An arbor press has an array of uses like staking and riveting, and can be fitted with punches and other tools/dies for an assortment of tasks.
-An arbor press is a somewhat cumbersome piece of equipment, but if the person you’re buying it for has a dedicated space, like a garage workshop, where it can live, it’s a fantastic and useful bit of machinery.
+An arbor press is a somewhat cumbersome piece of equipment, but if the person you’re buying it for has a dedicated space, like a garage workshop, where it can live, it’s a very useful bit of machinery.

-Like a compact toolbox you can hold in your hand, a multi-tool usually includes pliers, multiple screwdrivers, a wire stripper, a wood/metal file, a bottle opener and more.
+Like a compact toolbox you can hold in your hand, a multi-tool usually includes pliers, multiple screwdrivers, a wire stripper, a wood/metal file, a bottle opener, and more.
 Its uses in a workshop are virtually endless, making it the gift that keeps on giving to any at-home mechanic.

-The simple brilliance of this cannot be overstated: A small metal bowl with a powerful magnet inside that can do double-duty.
-Keep the tray itself stuck on any object that works with magnets (think: the underside of a car, the side of a metal cabinet) and keep metal objects like screws, nuts and more stuck in the bowl, even upside down.
+The simple brilliance of this cannot be overstated.
+A small metal bowl with a powerful magnet inside that can do double-duty.
+Keep the tray itself stuck on any object that works with magnets (think the underside of a car, the side of a metal cabinet) and keep metal objects like screws, nuts, and more stuck in the bowl, even upside down.
 It’s an inexpensive gift with a ton of value to any at-home mechanic.

 Have you found that as machines get more advanced, their parts get tinier?
 That certainly goes for cars, where today’s models have so many teeny bits packed in closely, finding the bolts and fasteners during any mechanical work is half the battle.
 An inspection mirror is the perfect gift for the handy person who works on projects with a tiny, complex system of parts.

 So handsome and versatile, just like your at-home mechanic!
-A rotary tool kit comes with a range of parts capable of cutting, shaping, buffing and even engraving if you’re fancy.
+A rotary tool kit comes with a range of parts capable of cutting, shaping, buffing, and even engraving if you’re fancy.
 Think of it as the Swiss-army knife of power tools and a great gift.

 A tool of strategic catharsis, a rubber mallet can become especially relevant when there’s no time for delicacy, but rather you need to just hit the $*&t out of something to get it loose.